justinmeiners/efficient-programming-with-components/09_iterators.md

 I said, "Yes, that's exactly what you guys have".
 I thought it was much better to win with the wrong name than lose with the right name, so the name is stuck.
-It's in the standard, but again the concept which designates is not a concept of iterator in CLU or iterator in Python which is not iterator in Java.
+It's in the standard.
+But again, the concept which it designates is not a concept of iterator in CLU or iterator in Python or iterator in Java.
-An iterator is a generalization of a coordinate in a data structure.
+Our iterator is a generalization of a coordinate in a data structure.
-It's a lightweight thing, it doesn't do anything.
+It's a lightweight thing.
+It doesn't *do* anything, it just *points* to something.
-It just points to things.

-This argument is active again.
-There are Boost[^boost] guys
-who say, "Iterator is all wrong.
-Let us, go back and do ranges."
+There are these arguments which I hear from people like the Boost[^boost] guys, who say "Iterators are all wrong.
+Let us go back and do ranges."
-They're reinventing Barbara Liskov iterators.
+Guess what?
+They're reinventing Barbara Liskov's iterators.
-Just for the record, when I introduced my iterators,
+Just for the record, when I introduced my iterators
-I was very familiar
-with the iterators in CLU.
+I was very familiar with the iterators in CLU.
- Moreover I was even very familiar with Barbara herself and with [Alan Snyder][snyder] who designed iterators.
+Moreover I was even very familiar with Barbara herself and with [Alan Snyder][snyder] who co-designed the iterators in CLU.
 I didn't do what they did because I wanted to do something else.
 It wasn't out of ignorance.
 Maybe I was stupid,